 Back in the summer I was given a few bedroom dressers from a neighbor who was moving.
 They both needed a painting which I was happy to do.
 I didn’t need these dressers but when I finished the projects a family friend wanted to buy them from me as they were getting a few additional children to add with their already large family.
-Of course I couldn’t charge them, so they said they had a really old dresser is their garage that they would gladly trade.
-Oh boy!!!
+Of course I couldn’t charge them, so they said they had a really old dresser is

 And here is the base!
 I know at one time this was a very regal dresser as it is solid walnut!
 But those drawer pulls, they made it impossible to actually open.
 The drawers were also dove tailed and very sturdy.